whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/02-atmospheric-perspective/02-06-atmospheric-perspective-assignment.md

 Beyond the illusion of depth, the concept of atmospheric perspective can be used to clarify a busy composition and help draw the eye to a focal point within the image.
 Even artists that work in very abstract styles use the human perception of atmospheric perspective to separate and clarify elements in their work.
 Graphic Artists use the idea of atmospheric perspective for clarity and focus in design.
 For example, the logo in an advertisement may be highly saturated yet the background is low contrast and low color saturation.
 This make the view look at the logo or product rather than the background yet allows for the background to give “context” to the product being sold.

-## Ideation Sketches

-Ideation and concept development are important and essential steps in the creative process.
-This uncensored and unfiltered activity of idea generation gives way to previously unimagined concepts and thoughts.
-Many will not be useful but many will connect previously disjointed ideas in your brain into new and intriguing creative breakthroughs.
-For this project you need to make 5 different compositional ideation sketches.
-Then you need to redraw each of the 5 different compositions a second time.
-This will make a minimum of 10 compositional sketches.
-There are two main ways of ideation.
-One is making new ideas from nothing, such as inventing the wheel.
-The second is iterating over an idea and constantly changing and improving the original idea into new ideas and concepts.
-Such as taking the original idea of the wheel and them making wagon wheels, car tires, or roller skates.

-Submitting Your Sketches

-10. Scan or photograph your ideation sketches.
-Make sure the scans or photos are clear, well-lit and legible.
-You can submit a series of jpgs of your sketches or you can compile your sketches into a single PDF document.
-Put the individual jpgs into a folder or put all of the jpgs into a single PDF document into a folder.

 ## Create Final Composition

 ### Collect Original Content